cchristensen-sz/IdentityProofing/README.md

 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/ea442120a1cf09dfb35cfcd1175db7e312d753e9/img/Screen%20Shot%202021-05-10%20at%208.41.59%20PM.png" width="50%"/>

-There are 3 potential flows that you may encounter once beginning the verification process:
+At this point there are 3 potential verification processes that you may encounter:

 1. Mobile Match
 2. Government ID Verification